But I’ll be honest – we got off to a bit of a rocky start.

-I LOVE LOVE LOVE using this printable fusible adhesive, as opposed to the stuff you can buy by the bolt.
+I LOVE LOVE LOVE using Heat & Bond Lite fusible adhesive on printable sheets, as opposed to the stuff you can buy by the bolt.
 It’s more expensive – yes – but it lets me skip over the tedious tracing step and jump right to the fun part of my appliqué project.
 That’s worth money to me. 🙂

 I use it to transfer embroidery patterns to EVERYTHING.
 There are other products you could use to transfer a pattern to light-colored, smooth, woven fabric – but Sulky Sticky Fabri-solvy makes embroidery on every surface possible.
 And it makes stitching on smooth woven cotton easier and better.